 - On the third group, the area of the cut was covered with stem cell applied vascular graft.

-Post 8 week of operation, they found that there were no major differences between the first and second group.
-However, in the third group, they found that the degeneration of axon and myelin sheet was prevented due to the use of CD34+ cells.
+Post 8 weeks of operation, they found that there were no major differences between the first and second groups.
+However, in the third group, they found that the degeneration of axon and myelin sheets was prevented due to the use of CD34+ cells.
 This indicates that with further research, umbilical cord blood stem cells can help to treat nerve injury.

 So, it is advisable for the parents to store the stem cells of their baby.
 Due to the ease in method Umbilical cord blood is collected at the time of the birth which is further processed for extraction of stem cells, which is then kept in cryopreserved compartments at -196°C. These stem cells are ready to use and can be retrieved whenever needed.
 So, bank your baby’s stem cells with us and avail a chance to get rid of nerve pain.